 Next lets move away from details and present some use cases:

 - Say you want to setup a quick crowd-sourcing exercise so anyone in the city can submit to you the location of stuff that interests you.
 That is a good fit for GeoForms and Survey123 Web Forms.
 Keep the questionnaire simple, make it available in the web so anyone can quickly fill it out and submit interesting observations to you.
 Nothing to download, quick to setup.

-- Say you want to capture assets out there in the field and you want people to be able to work while disconnected.
-Forget about GeoForms then, because working with it in true disconnected environments will get you on your nerves.
+- Say you want to capture assets in the field and you want people to be able to work while disconnected.
+Forget about GeoForms then, because working with it in true disconnected environments will get on your nerves.
 You should consider Collector or Survey123.
 Your decision will be driven by whether your workflow is map centric or form centric.
 If this is all about maps, then you should go with Collector, but if you need complex forms a better choice will be Survey123.
 Think about the following:

 - Damage Assessments: Typically a form with lots of questions capturing the location of the asset damaged.
 Most likely a form-centric workflow.

 - Population Census: Fairly sophisticated forms during enumeration: Go Survey123.
 Pre-enumeration workflows: go Collector.